k5mcd/QLog/README.md

 # QLog

-QLog is an Amateur Radio logging application for Linux, Windows and Mac OS.
+QLog is an Amateur Radio logging application for Linux, Windows.
 It is based on the Qt framework and uses SQLite as database backend.

 QLogs aims to be as simple as possible, but to provide everything the operator expects from the log to be.
 This log is not currently focused on contests.